-The Board of Directors of Widetech (Malaysia) Berhad recognizes the importance of good sustainability practices to the long term business growth and success of the Group in a safe, caring and sustainability environment.
-The Board strives to observe responsible and sustainable business practices that will have a positive impact on the economy, environment, the community, our employees, our shareholders and other stakeholders.
+The Board of Directors of MyTech Group Berhad (formerly known as Widetech (Malaysia) Berhad) recognises the importance of good sustainability practices to the long term business growth and success of the Group in a safe, caring and sustainability environment.
+The Board upholds its commitments to observe responsible and sustainable business practices benefitting to the economy, environment, the community, our employees, our shareholders and other stakeholders.